 Languages can be the most inclusive subject on any curriculum, and universities can play a role in making that happen.

-The Inclusive Outreach through Translation Project launched at the Queen’s Translation Exchange in 2021, in partnership with the Stephen Spender Trust.
+The Inclusive Outreach through Translation Project launched at the Queen’s Translation Exchange in 2021, in partnership with the Faculty of Medieval and Modern Languages (Oxford) and the Stephen Spender Trust.
 The project aims to ensure that QTE’s and SST’s creative translation resources are accessible, engaging and appeal to as many young language learners as possible.

 We believe that languages can be the most inclusive subject on the curriculum, and that universities can play a key role in making that happen.
 We want to make sure that our materials and activities create a sense of belonging, excitement and fun around MFL for all students, regardless of their background.

 The project has been steered by a group of teachers, university students, third-sector experts and academics (see below), and led by Dr Charlotte Ryland with Catriona Parry.

 The Translation Exchange regularly publishes teaching resources for Modern Languages teachers in the UK, regularly accessed by the 1,800+ teachers registered for our Anthea Bell Prize for Young Translators.
 With Inclusive Outreach through Translation, we created a selection of new teaching resources which explicitly seek to include and appeal to the broadest range of young people by taking account of factors including ethnicity, socio-economic background, gender and sexuality.
 We also conducted a review of our existing Anthea Bell Prize teaching materials, particularly the poetry resources, to explore how these could be more accessible, engaging and empowering for young language learners.
 These new and updated resources will be made available as part of the Anthea Bell Prize in 2023-24.
 Two samples resources are published below.